ckrum21/Challenge1-Horiseon/README.md

 Install this website by cloning the code to your local device.

 software required to download this website:
--GitBash or other terminal
+*GitBash or other terminal
--Visual Studio Code
+*Visual Studio Code

 ## Usage